APT37/kumono/README.md

 ### AUR Packages

-You need an AUR helper like [paru][paru] to install on of these packages.
+You need an AUR helper like [paru][paru] to install one of these packages.

 [![][kmn-aur-ver]][kmn-aur] [![][kmn-bin-aur-ver]][kmn-bin-aur] [![][kmn-git-aur-ver]][kmn-git-aur]